Midas Cichlids are Central America from southern Mexico, Nicaragua, Costa Rica and Honduras.

 the Flowerhorn hybrid.

-In our opinion the Midas Cichlid is best kept alone in an aquarium.
+The Midas Cichlid is best kept alone in an aquarium.
 If other fish are present,

 it is likely they will be killed sooner or later.
 Raising Midas Cichlids in a tank with other